What is a questionnaire?

 You can easily send an online questionnaire to anyone in the world and with the right software you can quickly identify your target audience and your questionnaire to them.

-4. Questionnaires are easy to analyze
+4. Questionnaires are easy to analyse

 This is particularly useful with large scale market research projects.